brenda-daroz/eras-tour/README.md

 7. Lover - East Rutherford, NJ - May 26th, 2023.
 Photographed by Alexander Lewis.
 8. Folklore - Photographed by Octavio Jones.
 9. Evermore - Photographed by Octavio Jones.
 10. Midnights - Foxborough, MA - May 19th, 2023.
-Photographed by Scott Eisen
+Photographed by Scott Eisen.